Bikeman868/react-svg-pie/README.md

 You can either pass the same value to all `TextWedge` components in the pie, or you can scale your SVG to whatever size you want.

-### `centerRadius'
+### `centerRadius`
 The radius of a circle in the middle of the pie that will not be drawn.
 This is useful for cases where you want to draw a pie menu, or draw a doughnut.
-Defaults to 30 pixels.
+Defaults to 10 pixels.

 ### `startAngle`
 The angle in degrees to start drawing at.
 This prop has no default and must be specified